stacksjs/stacks/README.md

 ## 🤖 Usage

-The `package.json` contains some useful snippets you likely want to be aware of.
-Some commonly used ones are:
+Some commonly used scripts are:

 ```bash
 pnpm install # install all dependencies (for all packages)